Last update on September 8th, 2023.

 - Registered Partner must renew their partnership annually by paying a partnership fee.
 If the Registered Partner fails to renew within 10 days of their partnership renewal date, their status will expire, and they no longer can use the ‘Registered Partner’ to identify themselves and their offerings.

-- For purchase orders placed by a Registered Partner for textbooks or bodies of knowledge, the following discounts apply:
+- For purchase orders placed by a Registered Partner for the BoK Study Guides, the following discounts apply:

-- 30% for orders of more than 50 textbooks/BoK (from the same textbook/BoK)
+- 50% off the study guide price for orders of more than 10 textbooks/BoK

 - For purchase orders placed by a Registered Partner for certification exams, the following discounts apply:

-- 30% for orders of more than 11 exam vouchers
+- 50% off the exam/course fee for orders of more than 10 exam vouchers

 - All exam vouchers must be ordered at once